dc9865/dc9865/README.md

 # 👋 Hi, I’m Yonghyun "Daniel" Cho

-### **Aspiring Network Engineer | Software Engineering Graduate**
+### **Network Operations & Infrastructure Engineer **
-*RIT Alum | CCNA Candidate (March 2026) | 1.5 Years Enterprise IT Experience*
+*Software Engineering Graduate | CCNA Candidate (March 2026)*

-I am a Software Engineer transitioning into **Network Operations (NOC)**.
-I spent 1.5 years in the "trenches" of enterprise IT at **LG Energy Solution** and **Hyundai Mobis**, providing end-user support in high-pressure environments.
+I am a Software Engineer with enterprise IT experience, developing strong routing and switching foundations to pursue Network Automation and Infrastructure Engineering.
+I spent 1.5 years in the enterprise IT at **LG Energy Solution** and **Hyundai Mobis**, providing end-user support in high-pressure environments.
 I am now combining my software background with deep-dive networking labs to transition into infrastructure management and automation.

 ---